 The Apostles Fast

 The Lenten season in honor of the 12 Apostles is a bit confusing at times for it is a “flexible season” in that it always ends on a fixed date (that being June 29) but begins on the Monday that follows All Saints Day, which is a moveable date each year based on the date of Easter.
 When Easter is normally in mid to late April, the Apostles Lent is only a few days in length.
 When Easter is in early April, as with this year, then the Apostles Lent is longer.
-This year it begins on Monday May 31 and runs till June 29, a full 29 days.
-(In 2011 it will be only 9 days in length).
+This year it begins on Monday, June 20 and runs till June 29.
 When Easter is late, there is no Apostles Lent at all.

 Let us rejoice in the ministry of these 12 great men that began the spread of Christianity to the far corners of the earth.
 Let us remember their sacrifice by our own sacrifice and discipline during the preparatory days ahead in which we are called upon to focus on their commitment and devotion to the Lord’s commandments.